 Open to listeners: No

-Participants: E. g. composers, instrumentalists, writers, singers, actors, speakers, performers with an interest in improvisation, music theatre and collaborative performance making (selected from the Call for Participation, Deadline: 31 March 2020)
+Participants: E. g. composers, instrumentalists, writers, singers, actors, speakers, performers with an interest in improvisation, music theatre and collaborative performance making (selected from the Call for Participation, Deadline: tba)

 Prerequisites for participation: Some performance and making experience

 - Devices for making and editing low fi movies and sound files, e. g. mobile phones, cassette players/recorders etc.

 “It is not a question of imposing preconceived forms on inert matter but of intervening in the fields of force and currents of material wherein forms are generated.
 Practitioners, I contend, are wayfarers, whose skill lies in their ability to find the grain of the world’s becoming and to follow its course while bending it to their evolving purpose.” (from Tim Ingold: “ The Textuality of Making”)